 By Public and Youth Programs Coordinator Lindsey DeLorey

-To celebrate the 50th Anniversary of Earth Day, teens in the Museum Apprentice Program at The Children’s Museum of Indianapolis created activities for families to do at home.
+To celebrate Earth Day, teens in the Museum Apprentice Program at The Children’s Museum of Indianapolis have created activities for families to do at home.
 This activity demonstrates how removing one piece of an ecosystem can cause a ripple effect and then the ecosystem could collapse.

 First, we need to know what an ecosystem is.
 An ecosystem is a diverse environment in which living and nonliving things interact with one another.
 This includes all of the plants, animals, and other living things that make up the communities of life in an area.
 An ecosystem also includes nonliving materials—for example, water, rocks, soil, and sand.
 In an ecosystem, each part has its own role to play.

 - Playing Cards—these can be printed or handwritten

 - Using a piece of tape and marker, write each part of an ecosystem on a Jenga block (see "Blocks" below).

 - Brainstorm some native/local plants, herbivores, omnivores and carnivores and add those to the blocks.

 - Print out the playing cards (see "Playing Cards" below).
 You can also write them out on your own note cards.

 - Set up the jenga tower.
 The original Jenga tower will represent a healthy ecosystem.
 The order of the blocks should represent a food web.
 For example, producers such as sunlight, plants, etc. should go near the bottom since they are the source that feeds every other animal.
 Then smaller animals that feed on those plants should be stacked next.
 Finally, larger animals that feed on the smaller animals and plants should be near the top.

 - The first player picks a card, reads it aloud, and follows the instructions written on the card.
 Only the block being removed may be touched.
 Player is not allowed to hold the rest of the stack together while removing the block(s).